nalbarr/my-repos/README.md

 - [.NET Core + SQL Server](https://github.com/nalbarr/hello-dotnet-sql-docker)

 ## Amazon recon
 - TBD.
-Need to compare Google Vertex.ai vs. AWS Sagemaker
-- Include Noah Gift's - Pragmatic MLOps?
+Bring in CH, MD, RC for this.
+Need to compare Google Vertex.ai vs. AWS Sagemaker and address any gaps from Noah Gift's - Pragmatic MLOps or small Pod approaches that work in the small.

 ## IBM  recon
 ### IBM Quantum